"Smell that," he says. "Doesn't it smell like beets? This is great soil. It's alive. This is what it's all about."

 Going biodynamic, they say, meant embracing an entirely different entirely holistic approach to growing grapes and making wine.

 "In commercial farming, you push nature out to the borders," Mike says.
 "Here, we have invited it in to set up shop; to integrate with everything that we do here."

 The techniques, gathered from the 1924 teachings of Austrian author and theorist Rudolf Steiner are, in a sense, organic and sustainable kicked up a notch.

-Besides not using artificial fertilizers, pesticides or herbicides as per organic farming guidelines and protecting the land as per sustainability, going biodyamic means relying on nature to solve any
+Besides not using artificial fertilizers, pesticides or herbicides as per organic farming guidelines and protecting the land as per sustainability, going biodyamic means relying on nature to solve any and all farming problems.

 If there are too many ladybugs, vineyard workers provide habitats for bluebirds who can eat their weight in bugs in a single day.
 Too many gophers?
 Install an owl box.
 Soil out of whack?
 Grow nitrogen-rich plants that can be composted and worked back in to the soil.